What are the latest stamp duty rates across different states in India and how do these affect homebuyers? Know Here!

 • The location of the property:

-Some states charge a lower stamp duty rate for properties in rural areas than in urban areas.
+Some states charge a lower stamp duty rate for properties in rural areas than urban ones.

 • The value and state of the property: